JmWangBio/DOSEL1000Viz/README.md

 1. Run `01_convert_rds_to_sqlite.R` to import the downloaded `.rds` files into a single SQLite database file.
 2. Then, execute `02_add_index_to_sqlite.R` to index the tables in the SQLite database.
+3. The scripts inside the `optional` folder show how to generate the `moa_info` and `cond_gene_sets` tables.
+You don't need to run these scripts if your goal is just to generate the database.

 ## Shiny App